 What to ask

 When you contact an agent about a listing, have a list of questions to ask a broker over the phone before meeting them in person.
-Some helpful questions are: “How many other renters have you shown this listing to?” and “Why is the listing still on the market?”
+The more questions you ask, the more opportunity you have to see if the representative you’re dealing with is fully informed and professional.

 If there’s no floor plan shown in a listing, ask to see one because it can give you some crucial information before you waste time seeing it in person.
 For example, it can tell you if the bedrooms are large enough or if there are enough closets, or space for a dining table.

 If the listing says the subway is a “five-minute walk,” confirm it yourself via Google Maps.